frc5687/2021-tutorial/EXAMS/controls.md

 # Level Six Controls Exam: Adding New Hardware

-A level six license holder can upgrade or add new hardware to the robot.
+A level six wrangler can upgrade or add new hardware to the robot.

 - Flash an image onto the roboRIO.
 - Assign IP addresses to robot hardware.